 The film doesn’t shy away from the tabloid side of things, I guess being so young when they came out I missed a lot of this stuff in the news.
 I thought they were just a more home-grown boy band as opposed to bubble-gum pop so it was also interesting to see the Sex Pistols-esque shenanigans they got up to in Holland and their disaster show at the Whisky-A-Go-Go after being up all night on a crystal meth binge.
 I knew the Gallaghers had ego issues but it was interesting to see their dynamic more in depth.
 Liam is more reckless and Noel more of a control freak and man do they clash hard, it’s quite sad to watch two people who should be so close just completely screw things up.
 Noel compares Liam to a dog who always needs to be played with while he was more of a cat which means he’s a bastard.
 Or as it’s better put “Noel has a lot of buttons, Liam a lot of fingers”.

 This is a must own for any fan of the band, if you know the story already it’s worth it for the archival footage alone.
 I didn’t really know much about how they rose to fame but die-hard fans will probably want to see and hear the story again.
 For those more interested in 90s culture I’d recommend watching Live Forever: The Rise and Fall of Britpop along with this film as I think Supersonic kind of fails to show how they defined an era and contributed to a cultural movement.

-You can’t go wrong with this documentary, I bet you’ll be well mad for it.
+In the end you can’t really go wrong with this documentary.
+I bet you’ll be well mad for it.